Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-77-to-war.md

 This was a statement, she realized.
 A statement about *power.* Specifically, it was a statement about who actually held it between them, and what that power truly was.
 No longer was the Corti’s technological and scientific superiority the defining asymmetry between their people.
 The Gao were advanced enough for their own purposes and fully capable of advancing on their own.
 What mattered now was what that room symbolized, what the Great Father *embodied* like no other.
 What his body was doing, what it meant his *people* could do.

 They had the strength to fight their enemies and the Corti did not.
 It was as simple as that.
-The Gao of course had their own logistics, and weapons, and competent leadership and all the rest...but they also had what only Deathworlders could claim.
+The Gao of course had their own logistics, and weapons, and competent leadership and all the rest... but they also had what only Deathworlders could claim.

 They had *physicality.* Bravery in the face of death.
 Sheer, personal *might.* There, sitting before here, rowing a stupendous weight she’d hardly believe heavy machinery could handle, was the avatar of it all. *The* Deathworlder.
 The one against whom all were measured, and all fell short.
 Whom *she* had a hand in engineering, and who *knew* he had been engineered.